 Applicants for the M.S.M. program must hold a Bachelor of Music or Bachelor of Music Education degree, or its equivalent, from a regionally accredited institution.
 Their undergraduate preparation must include credited work in choral conducting and at least 30 term hours of courses in the liberal arts.

-A cumulative G.P.A. of at least 3.00 (on a 4.00 scale) is required for admission to the Division of Music.
-Admission to the School of Theology further requires that a minimum G.P.A. of 2.75 be achieved in the student’s liberal arts work.
+A cumulative G.P.A. of at least 3.00 (on a 4.00 scale) is required for admission to the Master of Sacred Music program.
 The concentration in Liturgical Musicology requires a cumulative G.P.A. of at least 3.5 for admittance and that the student maintain at least a 3.5 for all graduate work.
 Although one application is made through Perkins School of Theology, successful applicants for the M.S.M. program are accepted by both the Division of Music in the School of the Arts and the School of Theology.
+(Download Perkins Application Here)

 The applicant is expected to bring capabilities in one of the seven concentrations offered, demonstrating potential for success for study at the graduate level.
 The following concentrations are available: